-Gino Fallone (1998-2003), Kwan Ng (2003-2006), William Hendee (2006-2012) and Tae-Suk Suh (2012-2015) 10.6 Awards & Honors Committee (1998)
+Gino Fallone (1998-2003), Kwan Ng (2003-2006), William Hendee (2006-2012) and Tae-Suk Suh (2012-2015)

+11.6 Awards & Honors Committee (1998)

 Since 1988, IUPESM has been presenting two IUPESM Awards of Merit at the WCs; one to biomedical engineers and one to medical physicists who have made major contributions in advancing the goals of the Union.
 In 1998 the need for establishing an IOMP Awards & Honors Committee (AHC) was recognized by Azam Niroomand-Rad and John Cameron.
-The goals of AHC were to establish awards and honors criteria, to solicit nominees, to administer awards and make recommendation to the EXCOM for approval.
+The goals of AHC were to establish awards and honors criteria, to solicit administer awards nominees, recommendation to the EXCOM for approval.
 The intent of the awards and honors are to recognize medical physicists who have made outstanding contributions to advance medical physics knowledge and practice through research and education.
 The AHC Chairs were: